 On a daily basis, Sally needs to send a report detailing their top grossing customers.
 This report details order amounts for each firm by month, and exports the report in Excel format.
 Users have been quite content to look at this report in the past, however, due to the increased order volume, the report has become unwieldy.
-Writing separate reports is too much time and effort.
+Writing separate Crystal Reports is too much time and effort.
 Sally needs a way of breaking up this report so that it's a much easier read for the users.
 Section group bursting in CRD (Crystal Reports Scheduler) is an easy way to burst Crystal Reports to multiple Excel tabs making it easier for users to view the information they want.

 There is one critical component to section group bursting: